The Lord Provideth, The Lord Taketh Away

 I had no idea that she was so diminished in capacity till a few months ago, and now I am seeing it first hand.
 There are cobwebs and thick dust throughout the house as her cleaning lady only moved around the dust and must not have looked up to see the spider webs…..it is a long story, but my mom didn’t want anyone else to clean….I guess she was the typical stereotype of an old cranky person.

 Her husband liked it here (which is why they moved from her beloved San Francisco) and then when he died she couldn’t imagine moving.
 She kept all the blinds pulled down and didn’t like to see the sun.
 After 32 years of desert living and 120 degree summers, she had her fill of the sun.
 Often she would lament, “It’s sunning again”.
 I understand she was depressed.
 Our attitude is so powerful that it colors our whole view of life.
 I see that this is an incredibly beautiful place, though being the desert, it is very severe as well as — “hotter than hell”.
 She couldn’t appreciate the beauty.
 This is another lesson for all of us.
-What is our attitude toward life or people causes us to miss?
+What does our attitude toward life or people causes us to miss?

 Karma is such a strange thing.
-People tend to think they are a clean slate and we are free to choose our conditions, but from our perspective in this life, it might be more correct to say that our circumstances choose us according to our past actions.
+People tend to think they are a clean slate and we are free to choose their conditions, but from our perspective in this life, it might be more correct to say that our circumstances choose us according to our past actions.
 Therefore, karma is not fatalism since fate isn’t capricious or accidental.
 Why?
-Because we are the cause of what fortune or misfortune comes our way, through God’s power as the super or Supreme cause, or the overseer and perimeter.
+Because we are the cause of what fortune or misfortune comes our way, through God’s power or arrangement as the super or Supreme cause, or the overseer and perimeter.
 Nothing moves without his will, yet he doesn’t interfere with our minute independence.
 He allows us—gives us the facilities—to go to heaven or hell, even though it isn’t his desire.

 It is an interesting topic, since when things go wrong in people’s lives they tend to blame God.
 I just met a man yesterday who believed in God until his wife died, and then he became angry at God for “allowing” this to happen.
 Here is an example of how our ignorance of the laws of nature brings about our suffering.
 He has been bitter for years, even thought he knows it isn’t healthy for him!
 It is so contradictory to not believe in God, yet being angry at him!
 Just a simple understanding of karma is would be so helpful.
 I find it fascinating that my mom sometimes says in her pain, “What did I do wrong for this to be happening”?
 Although a fierce agnostic, she seems to understand on some level the existence of cause and affect.
 If people can understand this point, it also posits a Supreme law maker and sustainer.